jasonZYJ/ruby-on-rails-exercises/README.md

     bundle exec rake test

-You may find the [http://guides.rubyonrails.org/testing.html](Rails testing) and [https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md](Factory Girl) guides useful.
+You may find the [Rails Testing](http://guides.rubyonrails.org/testing.html) and [Factory Girl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) guides useful.

 ### Add a test for a new feature